cayrusa/ShatteredAscension-PreludeBooklet/PreludeBooklet.md

 - **Leaders** have no effect during the prelude, and enter play after it is complete, at any friendly planets or ships.
 - **Technologies** have no effect during the prelude, except during combats
 - **Racial Abilies** have no effect during the prelude, except combat-related ones.
+- **Retreats** are not possible during the prelude.
+- Each player will have a hand of Prelude Cards, each featuring an initiative number.
+The **initiative** of a player is the lowest initiative number among their cards.
+A player is said to **have initiative** over another when their initiative is lower.

 ### Claims
 Most Prelude Cards contain a **Claim**.
 Players use these to expand their territory during the prelude.
 For each Claim, they will choose a planet or system to target with it, and will assign units to it.
 There are different types of claims.